CuB3y0nd/assembly.rip/src/content/posts/pwn-notes/pwn-heap-notes.md

 ---
-title: "Notes: Pwn heap fundamental knowledge"
+title: "Notes: Pwn heap fundamental knowledges"
 published: 2025-02-06
 updated: 2025-02-08
-description: "This note is for explaining some fundamental knowledge of heap (managed by dynamic allocator).
+description: "This note is for explaining some fundamental knowledges of heap (managed by the dynamic allocator).
 From the easiest things to even harder things."
 image: "./covers/pwn-heap-notes.png"
 tags: ["Pwn", "Heap", "Notes"]
 category: "Pwn"